THE UNIVERSITY OF MINNESOTA FOUNDATION

 Donors who wish to leave a lasting legacy at the University of Minnesota may choose to make endowed gifts to create new funds or contribute to existing funds.
-These funds are pooled and invested together as the UMF endowment.
+These funds are invested together as the UMF endowment.
 UMF manages the investment and spending of approximately 7,000 endowed funds, each one representing a vision for improving lives and creating a brighter tomorrow.

-Managing the endowment
+Managing and investing the endowment

-For the periods ended March 31.
-Total value of UMF endowment: $2.1 billion.
+For the periods ended December 31.
+Total value of UMF endowment: $3.5 billion.

 The chart below illustrates UMF’s performance relative to our peer group: college and university endowments with assets greater than $1 billion.